Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 ```

-in case of operator overloading
+**in case of operator overloading**

-# Lecture 3

 ## 11. friend function/Class

 **What**

-A friend function in C++ is a function that is not a member of a class but has access to the private and protected members of that class.
-Friend functions are declared inside a class and preceded by the `friend` keyword.
-They can access private and protected members of the class as if they were regular member functions.
+A friend function in C++ is a function that is not a member of a class.
+Friend functions are declared inside a class and preceded by the `friend` keyword, and must be implemented outside of the class, They can access **private** and **protected** members of the class as if they were regular member functions.

 **Why**